GoldbergLab/manualObjectTracker/Documentation/UserManual.md

 ## How to annotate a video
 - Click on the filename of each video clip in the list in turn.
-- The “center” frame of the clip, which should be the one to initially load, is the one to manually segment.
-You do not need to segment any of the other frames, as they are only there to help visually identify the feature through motion.
 - Click or click and drag to draw a polygon around the feature.
 - Various controls and keyboard shortcuts are described in the “help” dialogue (click the “Help” button).
 For example:
   - Right clicking will start and stop a zoom box to zoom in on the feature to allow more accurate annotations.